FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Accidents and/or emergencies can (and do) happen without warning, and puppies aren't known for their common sense - so, it's a good idea to have a well-stocked dog first aid kit on hand - that way you'll have the peace of mind that comes from knowing you're prepared for whatever mischief Fido gets into.

-*It's also a good idea to make up a duplicate kit and keep it in your car for on-the-go emergencies.
+It's also a good idea to make a duplicate (even if scaled-down) dog first aid kit to keep in your car for on-the-go emergencies.

 It's a good idea to put together your own supplies because there aren't a lot of pre-made dog first aid kits on the market, and the ones that are there often don't contain everything you need... or they have supplies that are more suitable for people than pets.